Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 * Doco: Keep updating the simple Table Of Contents at the top as we add sections.
 * Objects: Complete the Objects section
-* Objects: Mention foreach() on objects, and the other forxxxx styles for arrays.
 * Objects: Mention class statement ?? maybe not, seems a hack.
 * Funcs: Mention closures.
-* Funcs: Mention args are optional in all funcs.
-Describe default args: function(arg1, arg2 = 0);
 * Style: Mention line wrapping, single line code if(x) {y = z;}, line continuation with \
 * Style: Mention strict mode
 * Style: Mention JSHint, JSLint